SSD: pros and cons of solid-state drive

 One of the notable pros or advantages of a solid-state drive over a hard disk drive is speed.
 SSDs are 25 to 100 times faster than hard disk drives.
-Note that an HDD needs extra time to read or write data as it moves its magnetic head over a spinning metallic platter.
+Take note than an HDD needs extra time to read or write data as it moves its magnetic head over a spinning metallic platter.
 This mechanism also fragments the arrangement of data.
-Nonetheless, an SSD is inherently faster due to the absence of mechanical parts and fragmentation, thus translating to faster boot times, quicker file transfer, and better bandwidth.
+An SSD is inherently faster because of the absence of mechanical parts and non-susceptibility to data fragmentation.
+These translate to faster boot times, more efficient read and write, quicker file transfer, and better bandwidth.

 3. Tougher Than HDD

-Longevity is another advantage of solid-state drive.
+Durability and longevity are another advantage of solid-state drive.
 Internal hardware damages and possible data loss from drops and shudders have been observed in hard disk drives due to their mechanical components.
 An SSD is more resilient against drops and shudders and less prone to data loss caused by external trauma due to the absence of moving parts.
 This also makes an SSD ideal for laptops and other mobile devices.
+Devices equipped with hard disk drives are more prone to data loss due to mechanical failure when carried transported around.

 4. Noise-Free Operation

-A hard disk drive can produce distracting sounds and vibrations while in operation due to the movement of its read-write head and rotation of its metallic disk plate.
-This is especially true when processing large amounts of data.
-On the other hand, the absence of moving parts and mechanical work in a solid-state drive makes it essentially quiet while in operation.
+A hard disk drive can produce sounds and vibrations while in operation due to the movement of its read-write head and rotation of its metallic disk plate.
+These become more noticeable during extensive reading and writing operations or when processing large amounts of data.
+The noises and vibrations are more evident in mid-tier and low-end units from several manufacturers.
+The noise can be distracting and annoying for certain users.
+The absence of moving parts and mechanical work in a solid-state drive makes it essentially quiet while in operation.

 5. More Compact Than HDD

-Small form factor is also an advantage of a solid-state drive.
-An HDD is naturally bulkier due to its magnetic head and metallic disk placed in an enclosure.
-On the other hand, an SSD is made up of small integrated circuits.
-The compactness of an SSD has made it suitable for ultraportable laptops and consumer electronic devices such as smartphones and tablet computers.
+A small form factor is also an advantage of a solid-state drive.
+An HDD is bulkier because its enclosure includes a magnetic head and metallic disk.
+An SSD is made up of small integrated circuits.
+Hence, for comparison, a 256GB to 1TB solid-state drive can be about 90 percent thinner and about 80 percent overall smaller than a hard disk drive with similar storage capacities.
+The compactness of an SSD makes it more suitable for ultraportable laptops and consumer electronic devices such as smartphones and tablet computers.

 1. More Expensive Than HDD

-One of the major cons or disadvantages of a solid-state drive is the price.
-An SSD is more expensive than an hard disk drive in terms of dollar per gigabit.
-Specifically, an SSD with a similar storage capacity as an HDD can be twice as expensive.
-Computers and other devices equipped with SSDs are generally more expensive.
-This is due to the added manufacturing cost from procuring solid-state drives.
+One of the main disadvantages of a solid-state drive is price.
+An SSD is more expensive than an HDD drive in terms of dollar per gigabit.
+A particular SSD can be twice more expensive than an HDD with a similar storage capacity.
+The price of high-end SSDs such as an NVMe SSD can even be at least thrice the price of a SAS HDD.
+Devices equipped with solid-state drives are also more expensive.
+This higher price tag comes from the more complicated manufacturing processes and additional manufacturing costs of producing solid-state drives.

 2. Smaller Base Storage Capacity

-The base storage capacity of a hard disk drive is now at 500GB and manufacturers are pushing to standardize a higher capacity amounting to 1TB or more.
-On the other hand, the base storage capacity of a solid-state drive is 64GB and 128GB.
-This is a notable limitation of SSDs.
-Note that this limited base capacity is the reason why entry-level computers equipped with SSDs have smaller available storage space.
-Although there are SSDs with a capacity of 4TB and up, they are either rare or very expensive than an HDD.
+The base storage capacity of a hard-disk drive is now at 500GB.
+Manufacturers such as SanDisk and Samsung have now pushed to standardize a higher capacity of 1TB or more.
+The base storage capacity desktop-grade solid-state drive is between 128GB and 256GB.
+This is a notable disadvantage of SSDs.
+This smaller base storage capacity is the reason why entry-level electronic devices equipped with solid-state drives have smaller available storage space.
+There are SSDs with 4TB or more storage but they are very expensive and can be hard to find.

 3. Less Available Than HDD

 It is easier to buy hard disk drives because they are readily available in most computer and consumer electronics retailers.
-Furthermore, the market for HDDs is flooded by a large number of manufacturers.
-SSDs are not only more expensive but are also harder to find, especially those variants with higher storage capacity.
-High manufacturing cost makes solid-state drives unappealing to produce while high end-user price points make them unappealing to retail.
-However, the market is now leaning toward mobility and SSDs are becoming more available but not as abundant as HDDs.
+The specific market is flooded with HDDs from a large number of manufacturers.
+High-quality SSDs are both expensive and hard to find.
+This is also true for solid-state drives with high storage capacities.
+The high manufacturing cost makes solid-state storage devices unappealing to produce.
+However, because the greater market is leaning toward mobility, SSDs are becoming more available but not as abundant as HDDs.

 Another notable disadvantage of a solid-state drive is the supposed limitations in the number of times data can be written and rewritten.
 Unlike an HDD, an SSD cannot store a single bit of data in a particular block without clearing and rewriting that entire block.
-However, flash memories have a finite number of writes.
-Consumer-grade SSDs have 3000 to 5000 read-rewrite or program-erase cycles while the high-end and more expensive variants have 100,000 program-erase cycles.
-Note that upon reaching the limit, the integrity of an SSD deteriorates and data loss is possible.
+Flash memories have a finite number of writes.
+Consumer-grade SSDs have 3000 to 5000 read-rewrite or program-erase cycles while the high-end and more expensive variants have 100000 program-erase cycles.
+The integrity of an SSD deteriorates and data loss is possible upon reaching the limit.